Elijah McClain death: Paramedics who injected Colorado Black man with ketamine found guilty

 "His name was and always will be Elijah McClain.
 We love you, Elijah McClain," said Holmes.

+"The firefighters/paramedics could have made a difference for Elijah to still be here and alive, but they chose wrong instead of right.
+If they had done the right things instead of following killer cop orders, then the killer cops would have been the only ones on trial, and I am sure they would have faced all of the blame alone with no one to cover up their crimes.
+Ketamine causes amnesia, so if Elijah had survived, he wouldn't have remembered what happened to him," she said, in part.

+"No, the three out of five convictions are not justice," she continued, referring to the two Aurora police officers who were acquitted.
+"The only thing the convictions serve is a very small acknowledgment of accountability in the justice system.
+There were at least 20 individuals there the night my son was alive and talking before he was brutally murdered."

-The coroner's office in Adams County couldn't determine how McClain died, but after social justice protests drew attention to the case a medical examiner ultimately found that he died from complications of ketamine following forcible restraint.
-That led to a 2021 indictment of three police officers and the two paramedics.
+The coroner's office in Adams County couldn't determine how McClain died, but after social justice protests drew attention to the case, a medical examiner ultimately found that he died from complications of ketamine following forcible restraint.
+That led to a 2021 indictment of three police officers -- Randy Roedema, Jason Rosenblatt and Nathan Woodyard -- and the two paramedics.

-Throughout their weeks-long trial, the use of the sedative that Cooper and Cichuniec injected McClain with and the amount came under scrutiny.
-In 2018 Colorado state regulators had approved the drug for someone who was in an agitated state and showing signs of excited delirium.
-The defense for both men argued that was the case -- that they were following their training by giving ketamine to McClain because he was showing an unusual amount of strength as he was being restrained and was acting in a strange way.
+Throughout their weeks-long trial, the use of the sedative that Cooper and Cichuniec injected McClain with and the amount given to him came under scrutiny.
+In 2018, Colorado state regulators had approved the drug for someone who was in an "agitated state" and showing signs of "excited delirium."
+The defense for both men argued that was the case -- that they were following their training by giving ketamine to McClain because he was showing an unusual amount of strength as he was being restrained and was acting in a strange way, they said.

+RELATED: Colorado may soon bar police and coroners from referencing "excited delirium" in lethal force cases

 Cooper and Cichuniec said they were told numerous times in their medical training that ketamine was an effective drug and they were not warned about the possibility of it killing anyone.